shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 There are three tracking events reported by the ``outpost``.
 There is a single reported item for the start of each event, and another at the end.
-The third reporting point is the tracking data itself, which is published repetitively across multiple frames throughout the lifespan of the event, for each frame reviewded and tracked object within.
+The third reporting point is the tracking data itself, which is published repetitively across multiple frames throughout the lifespan of the event, for each frame reviewed and tracked object within.
 All of the data being reported for these three conditions is published over the logger in JSON format.

 Each tracking message is associated with a specific event and camera view.
 The ``id`` field serves as the